chsxf/CiderCSSKit/README.md

 - [ ] Implement ways to extend the capaibilities of the parser, with a specific model for custom validation and functions

-# Installation With Swift Package Manager
+# 📦 Installation with Swift Package Manager

 CiderCSSKit is available through [Swift Package Manager](https://github.com/apple/swift-package-manager).